-When a contract has more than one performance obligation, the transaction price will need to be allocated to each identified performance obligation based on its relative standalone selling price.
-The standalone selling price is the price at which an entity would sell a promised good or service separately to a customer.
-The best evidence of the standalone selling price is the observable price of a good or service when the entity sells the good or service separately in similar circumstances and to similar customers.
+So the standalone selling price is the observable price of a good or service to customers.
 But, what do you do when the standalone selling price is not directly observable?
 In that case, the standalone selling price will need to be estimated.
-ASC 606 includes the following methods that may be suitable when estimating the standalone selling price.
+ASC 606 includes the following methods for estimating the standalone selling price:

-- Adjusted market assessment approach – Involves evaluation of the market and estimation of the price that a customer in the market would be willing to pay.
-This approach may include reference to competitors’ prices for similar goods or services as well as an analysis of overall market conditions.
+- Adjusted market assessment approach – Involves evaluation of the market and estimation of the price that customers are willing to pay.

-- Expected cost plus a margin approach – Involves forecasting expected costs to satisfy a performance obligation and then adding an appropriate margin for that good or service.
+- Expected cost plus a margin approach – Involves forecasting expected costs and adding an appropriate margin for that good or service.

-- The entity sells the same good or service to various customers for a broad range of prices, therefore, the selling price is highly variable and a representative standalone selling price is not discernible; or
+- The selling price fluctuates, and a representative standalone selling price is not discernible; or

-- The entity has not yet established a price for the good or service, and one does not exist from previous similar transactions.
+- The seller has not yet established a price for the good or service.

 Allocation of Discounts

-Discounts exist when the sum of the standalone selling prices exceeds the amount of the promised consideration in the contract.
-Unless there is observable evidence that the entire discount relates to only one or more, but not all, of the performance obligations in the contract, the discount should be allocated proportionately to all performance obligations in the contract.
+Discounts exist when the sum of the standalone selling prices exceeds the promised consideration in contracts.
+The discount should be allocated proportionately to all performance obligations in the contract unless the discount applies to specific performance obligations.

-- There are regular sales, on a standalone basis, of each distinct good or service (or each bundle of distinct goods or services);
+- There are regular sales for each distinct good or service (or bundle of goods or services);

-- The sales of the bundle of goods or services are regularly priced at a discount; and
+- A bundle of goods or services are regularly priced at a discount; and

-- The discount attributable to each regularly sold bundle is substantially the same as the discount in the contract, and an analysis of goods/services in each bundle provides observable evidence of the performance obligation(s) to which the entire discount in the contract belongs.
+- The discount attributable to each bundle is substantially the same as the discount in the contract.

-When the discount is allocated entirely to one or more performance obligations in the contract, the discount should be allocated before the use of the residual approach to estimate the standalone selling price.
+The discount allocated to one or more performance obligations should be allocated before the use of the residual approach to estimate the standalone selling price.
 That way, the discount is not erroneously allocated to any of the residual elements.
-The following is a brief example from ASC 606 on the allocation of discounts.
+The following is an example of the allocation of discounts:

-- An entity enters into a contract to sell products A, B, and C for $100.
+- A seller enters into a contract to sell products A, B and C for $100.

-- In addition, the entity also regularly sells B and C together for $60.
+- The seller regularly bundles B and C for $60.

-- The contract includes a discount of $40 overall (total standalone selling price of $140 vs. contract price of $100).
+- The contract includes a discount of $40 (total standalone selling price of $140 compared to the contract price of $100).

-- Because the entity regularly sells B and C together for $60, and A for $40, there is evidence that the entire discount should be allocated to B and C.
+- Because the seller regularly sells B and C together for $60 and A for $40, there is evidence that the discount should be allocated to B and C.

-- Assuming all products are transferred at separate points in time, the allocation is as follows:
+- Assuming all products are transferred at different times, the allocation is as follows: